Neural-network Density Functional Theory Based on Variational Energy Minimization

-A critical problem is how to implement the so-called neural-network DFT.
-The variational formalism of DFT is preferred for the purpose, because the minimization of energy functional in DFT is similar in spirit to the optimization of loss function in neural networks.
-The total energy of DFT ($E_{\text{DFT}}$) can be explicitly expressed as a functional of DFT quantities, such as the Kohn-Sham eigenstates ($\{ \psi_i \}$), charge density ($n$), density matrix ($\rho$), and DFT Hamiltonian ($H_{\text{DFT}}$).
-Hence different kinds of energy functionals can be defined: $E[Q]$, where $Q$ denotes the target quantity of DFT.
-The subscript ``DFT'' in the symbols $E$ and $H$ will be omitted without leading to confusion.
+Variational DFT is preferred for implementing neural-network DFT, because the minimization of energy functional in DFT is similar in spirit to the optimization of loss function in neural networks.
+The total energy of DFT can be implicitly written as a functional of charge density $n$:

+which includes the single-particle kinetic energy $T_s$, the external potential energy $E_{\text{ext}}$, the Hartree energy $E_{\text{Hartree}}$, the exchange correlation energy $E_{\text{XC}}$, and the classic interaction between nuclei $E_{II}$~\cite{Martin2004}.
+Note that $n$ can be derived from other DFT quantities, such as the Kohn-Sham eigenstates ($\{ \psi_i \}$), density matrix ($\rho$), and DFT Hamiltonian ($H_{\text{DFT}}$).
+The subscript ``DFT'' will be omitted without leading to confusion.
+Hence different kinds of energy functionals can be defined: $E[Q]$~\cite{Martin2004}, where the target quantity $Q = n, \{ \psi_i \}, \rho$, or $H$.
 Inspired by neural-network quantum Monte Carlo methods~\cite{carleo2017solving}, neural networks are utilized to represent the target DFT quantity, denoted as $Q_{\theta}$, where ${\theta}$ represents parameters or weights of neural networks.
-Then, the total energy becomes a function of neural-network parameters, denoted as $E[Q_{\theta}]$.
-Using $E[Q_{\theta}]$ as the loss function, the optimization of neural networks naturally completes the variational computation of DFT, enabling the implementation of neural-network DFT as shown in Fig.~\ref{fig1}(b).
+Consequently, the total energy becomes a function of neural-network parameters, denoted as $E[Q_{\theta}]$.
+In principle, one may use $E[Q_{\theta}]$ as the loss function, and the optimization of neural networks naturally completes the computation of variational DFT, as depicted in Fig.~\ref{fig1}(b).